harshankara/baava-game/README.md

 ## 🚀 Play Online

-Play the game directly in your browser: [THE BHAAVA GAME](https://harshankara.github.io/Bhaavagame/)
+Play the game directly in your browser: [THE BAAVA GAME](https://harshankara.github.io/Baavagame/)

 ## 🛠️ Technology Stack